telstra/open-kilda/docs/design/multi-table-pipelines/cookies.md

 * R - FLOW_REVERSE_DIRECTION_FLAG (1 bit) - if set OF flow belongs to reverse (Z-to-A) kilda-flow path
 * F - FLOW_FORWARD_DIRECTION_FLAG (1 bit) - if set OF flow belongs to forward (A-to-Z) kilda-flow path
 * L - FLOW_LOOP_FLAG (1 bit) - if set this is OF flow that "makes" loop on kilda-flow
+* M - MIRROR_LOOP_FLAG (1 bit) - if set this is OF flow that mirrors kilda-flow
+* Y - Y_FLOW_FLAG (1 bit) - if set this is OF flow that used by y-flows to share same meter

 Constraints:
 * SERVICE_FLAG == 0